Skip to main content

 Full dentures

-Full dentures, or complete dentures, consist of both upper and lower sets and are removable devices that can be used to replace missing teeth.
-The denture teeth are made out of porcelain or acrylic and are held together by an acrylic or metal base.
-Full dentures may be needed when you lose all of your teeth and they can help fill out your appearance again, leaving you feeling more confident to smile.
+Full dentures, or complete dentures, are removable devices used to replace missing teeth that consist of both upper and lower sets .1 The denture teeth are made from porcelain or acrylic and are held together by an acrylic or metal base.1 Full dentures may be needed when you lose all of your teeth; they can help you to speak and eat normally, and fill out your appearance and help the muscles in your face and jaw work properly, leaving you feeling more confident to smile.2

-Both upper and lower dentures rest on the gum tissue and the suction helps to keep them in place.
-Denture adhesive can also help secure your dentures and stop any food particles from causing discomfort, which can happen if they become trapped under the denture.
-With proper care and maintenance, full dentures can last anywhere from 5–10 years.
+Both upper and lower dentures rest on the gum tissue, where the suction helps to keep them in place.
+Denture adhesive can also help secure your dentures and can help prevent any food particles from becoming trapped under the denture and causing discomfort.1 With proper care and maintenance, full dentures can last anywhere from 5–10 years.3

 Partial dentures

-Upper and/or lower partial dentures are designed to fill the gap created by missing teeth.
-Partials can be unclipped and removed when needed, helping you feel more confident if you’re missing a small number of teeth.
+Upper and/or lower partial dentures are designed to fill the gap created by missing teeth.4 Partials can be unclipped and removed when needed, helping you feel more confident if you’re missing a small number of teeth.4

 Temporary dentures